Marker Logo

 Copper Queen Plaza

-Photographed By Bill Kirchner, March 2, 2010
+Photographed by Bill Kirchner, March 2, 2010

 1. Copper Queen Plaza Marker

+Inscription.
 The extent of the power and influence of the copper mining industry in Bisbee's early history is evident here in the Copper Queen Plaza.
 The buildings were built by the Copper Queen Consolidated Mining Company, later to become Phelps Dodge Corporation, to serve the company's and community's needs; Copper Queen Consolidated Mining Company Headquarters building (1897), Copper Queen Hotel (1902), Copper Queen Hospital (1914), Copper Queen Store (later rebuilt as the Phelps Dodge Mercantile Store) (1939), US Post Office/Copper Queen Library building (1907).

 Location.
 31° 26.511′ N, 109° 54.869′ W. Marker is in Bisbee, Arizona, in Cochise County.
-Marker is on Main Street, on the right when traveling west.
+It is on Main Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 5 Copper Queen Plaza, Bisbee AZ 85603, United States of America.
 Touch for directions.

 More about this marker.
 Marker is mounted on a rock at the north side of the crosswalk between the plaza and the mercantile store.

-Photographed By Bill Kirchner, March 2, 2010
+Photographed by Bill Kirchner, March 2, 2010

 2. Phelps Dodge Mercantile Store (1939)